Query letters? Do literary agents really read them?

 as you get more and more into the groove of "hooking."
 And don't worry, it's legal in every state, not just Nevada.

-Check out these very simple, yet very non-"formulatic" fiction hooks:
+Be sure to check out these very simple, yet very non-"formulatic" fiction hooks:

 The Kite Runner